apnadkarni/blt/doc/drawerset.rst

   **last**
     The index of the last drawer that is not hidden or disabled.

-  **previous**
-    The drawer previous to the current drawer.
-In horizontal mode, this is the drawer to the left, in vertical mode this is the drawer above.
-If no previous drawer exists or the preceding drawer are hidden or disabled, an index of "-1" is returned.

-  **next**
-    The drawer next to the current drawer.
-In horizontal mode, this is the drawer to the right, in vertical mode this is the drawer below.
-If no next drawer exists or the following drawers are hidden or disabled, an index of "-1" is returned.

-  **@**\ *x*\ ,\ *y*
-    The index of the drawer that is located at the *x* and *y* screen coordinates.
-If no drawer is at that point, then the index returned is "-1".

 *label*
   The name of the drawer.
 This is usually in the form "drawer0", "drawer1",